 St Madoes is about 6km east of the city of Perth (the Scottish original, not the Western Australian one).
 Roughly 20km to the south-west of Perth is where Auchterarder lies.
 Auchterarder services the Gleneagles golf course, which is apparently very famous (If golf meant anything to me at all I’d be excited, but it doesn’t so I’m not).
 Auchterarder was known as the the “town of 100 drawbridges“, the reason why is no longer so obvious, but once, the extremely long main street (which gave the place its alternative title of the “The Lang Toun“) had deep drainage ditches on either side.
 The bridges that crossed the ditches to the front doors of the houses were the 100 drawbridges…

-The reason why there be “drawbridges” no more, and why James Brough left the town may well be connected.
+The reasons why there be “drawbridges” no more, and why James Brough left the town might be one and the same.
 Judging by the remains in the old church yard behind the town hall, the Broughs, or Bruchs, were once notable identities in town.

-By 1715, Queen Anne, last of the Scottish Stuart monarchs, had been dead a year and the Scottish parliament had been extinct for nearly ten.
-Rule was from London, and the throne was occupied by a German called George.
-What occurred next has been characterised as a rebellion, but in the Scottish context is better described as a civil war.
-On the government side was Duke of Argyll — leading the rebels was the Earl of Mar; ostensibly fighting for Scottish independence and the return of a Scottish King.
+By 1715, Queen Anne, last of the Scottish Stuart monarchs, had been dead a year and the Scottish parliament was extinct for nearly ten.
+Rule was from London, and there the throne was sat upon by a German called George.
+What occurred next is characterised as a rebellion, but in the Scottish context is better described as a civil war.
+On the government side was the Duke of Argyll.
+For the rebels was the Earl of Mar; ostensibly fighting for Scottish independence and the return of a Scottish King.

-On 15 November 1715 the battle of Sheriffmuir ended inconclusively, however the Jacobite rebels advance were halted despite their numerical superiority.
-Through that winter, they retreated through Perthshire, occupying Auchterarder and then Perth.
-In the height of the freezing winter they burn Auchterarder and the surrounding district to the ground.
+On 15 November 1715 the battle of Sheriffmuir ended inconclusively, but the Jacobite rebels advance had been halted despite their numerical superiority.
+They withdrew through Perthshire, occupying Auchterarder and then Perth.
+In the height of freezing winter they burn Auchterarder and the surrounding district to the ground.
 The occupants starved, froze, or in the case of James Bruch, moved to St Madoes.
 Was this how the “noble” Jacobite cause of which the songs were sung was actually fought?